MiuLab/BCWS/README.md

 ## Description
 Every 4 lines in the file form a testing instance.
 The first line in the pos tag.
 The second and the third lines are the bilingual sentences.
 The target word in each sentence is indicated by <target\_word>.
 The fourth line is the annotated scores from 11 annotators and the average value.
 For more details, please refer to [[2]]().
 Please note that we use Chinese(Traditional) in the dataset, which means the same with Chinese(Simplified) but with different form.
 This means if your training corpus or vocabulary is in Chinese(Simplified), we recommend you to use some conversion tool to first preprocess your data.
-For details, please refer to [[here]](https://github.com/MiuLab/CLUSE), we use [[this]](https://github.com/yichen0831/opencc-python) toolkit with *s2t* conversion mode.
+For details, please refer to [this](https://github.com/MiuLab/CLUSE) repository, we use [this](https://github.com/yichen0831/opencc-python) toolkit with *s2t* conversion mode.

 ## References
 Please cite [[1]](https://arxiv.org/abs/1809.05694) and [[2]]() if you find the resources in this repository useful.